 I have come up with something that I am really happy with; a “Feel Better, Get Better, I Care About You” Box.
-It’s a get well gift that is homemade and comes from the heart.
+It’s a get-well gift that is homemade and comes from the heart.

 I don’t know about you, but I become a little bit paralyzed when something happens to someone I care about.
 The big things, a cancer diagnosis.
-A sick child, loved one, or parent.
+A sick child, a loved one, or a parent.
 Covid.
 And the smaller but still difficult things, a job loss.
 A divorce.
 A betrayal.

 I don’t know what the right thing to say or do is.
 I don’t want to be intrusive, but I want them to know I care about them and want them to get better I don’t want to do too much, or too little.
 What I have learned over the years, and I must say, I learned it the hard way, is that doing something, anything, is better than doing nothing.

 I have come up with something that I am really happy with; a Feel Better, Get Better, I Care About You Box.
 It all started with a card I found.
 I loved the sentiment written on it, but the card was not very attractive, so I started writing the sentiment inside of pretty cards and sending or delivering them.
 I also add a little note to let them know that I love and care about them, no need for a response.
-If they are not up for a call or visit, this takes the pressure off of them and relieves them of the obligatory thank you note.
+If they are not up for a call or visit, this takes the pressure off of them and relieves them of the obligatory thank-you note.

-For friends nearby, I tuck the card into a box with a large container of my homemade, rustic chicken noodle soup, a stack of biscuits to dip into the soup and an even larger stack of oatmeal raisin cookies.
+For friends nearby, I tuck the card into a box with a large container of my homemade, rustic chicken noodle soup, a stack of biscuits to dip into the soup, and an even larger stack of oatmeal raisin cookies.
 Good food, easily reheated feeds not only the body, but the soul.

 For friends far away, I found an amazing service called Spoonful of Comfort that sends care packages.
-You can order soup, biscuits and cookies to be delivered with a personalized card.
-They have multiple soup options, chicken noodle (my favorite to send, nothing says get better, feel better more than chicken noodle soup), tomato basil, creamy corn and potato chowder, harvest vegetable, poblano chicken chowder and chicken and wild rice.
-They also offer gluten free and vegan options.
+You can order soup, biscuits, and cookies to be delivered with a personalized card.
+They have multiple soup options, chicken noodle (my favorite to send, nothing says get better, feel better more than chicken noodle soup), tomato basil, creamy corn, and potato chowder, harvest vegetable, poblano chicken chowder and chicken and wild rice.
+They also offer gluten-free and vegan options.

 There is something for everyone!
-They offer multiple different packages, a college care package, new parent care package and a get better care package.
+They offer multiple different packages, a college care package, a new parent care package and a get better care package.
 This is my go-to for family and friends that live far away.

 The card reads: